andreas-eternach/infra-sound-recorder/README.md

 autoconf
 autoreconf --install
 ```
-# Install service for the geophon
+# Install recording-service for the geophon

+This is the recording-service, responsible for communicating with te device and recording the data.

 ## Install requirements
 ```